-Some other statistics show that IUU, which is mainly prevalent in Exclusive Economic Zones, is estimated at around US\$ 4-9 billion a year.
-These, in turn, are expected to happen in (or be facilitated by) areas where governance structures and regulations are weak and corruption rampant.
 IUU can be carried out in the hands of 'fish pirates' or organized crime, but there is also evidence of state-corporate crime in fisheries which preys upon IUU fishing.
-(Roheim 2008) In addition, it is clear that IUU fishing also has health, environmental (sustainability), and market implications (by distorting fair competition).
+(Roheim 2008) In addition, IUU fishing also has health, environmental (sustainability), and market implications (by distorting fair competition).
 For more on the scale of illegal fishing, see: